My passion has always been the written word, ever since I read my first book out loud to my parents as a four year old.

 So how do we as writers get people to at least look at a book, even if they don’t want to read it?

-If all five hundred and seventy-six of this blog’s followers collectively spend just five minutes checking out my books, using either of the links below, it might be enough to start Amazon’s algorithm sensing that people are actually interested in my books.
+If all eight hundred and ninety-eight of this blog’s followers collectively spend just five minutes checking out my books, using either of the links below, it might be enough to start Amazon’s algorithm sensing that people are actually interested in my books.
 It’s the kind of activity that always forces Amazon to take note…

 Interested in taking part?
 If your answer is in the affirmative, click on the link(s) below.
 It’s no use just a dozen of you participating.
 It needs all of my blog followers to take part in this experiment.
 Remember, you must spend at least five minutes perusing my titles…